- Administration and staff

 Postdoctoral Fellow, University of Utah

 NURS: 6007: Ethics, Policy & Health Care Advocacy

-The aim of my program of research is to enhance communication among pediatric patients with life-threatening illnesses, their family members, and health care clinicians, particularly discussions around goals of care, values, and care preferences.
-I am specifically interested in leveraging the role of the nurse to engage in more collaborative relationships with their physician colleagues to ensure the communication needs of patients and families are met throughout the illness trajectory.
+Dr. Amy Newman’s program of research aims to enhance communication among pediatric and adolescent patients with life-threatening illnesses, their family members, and health care clinicians, particularly discussions around goals of care, values, and care preferences.
+Dr. Newman is specifically interested in leveraging the role of the nurse to engage in more collaborative relationships with physicians and other members of the health care team to ensure the communication needs of patients and families are met throughout the illness trajectory

 Association of Pediatric Hematology/Oncology Nurses